microsoft/WhatTheHack/044-AzureIntegrationServices/Coach/Solution-01.md

 ## Description
+Students have two options:

+- If the students choose to go with Scenario 01, they can deploy the Bicep templates of the VNET-integrated AIS which can be found at [Student/Resources/Challenge-01/Scenario-01](../Student/Resources/Challenge-01/Scenario 01).

+- If the students choose to go with Scenario 02, they can deploy the Bicep templates of the publicly-exposed AIS which can be found at [Student/Resources/Challenge-01/Scenario-02](../Student/Resources/Challenge-01/Scenario 02).

-The students should be doing the following:
+- The students should be doing the following:
 - Create main.bicep - The main Bicep file.
 In there, you will reference the modules, define parameter values, and then pass those values as input to the modules.

 - Then, create a folder entitled "module", then add several [Bicep modules](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/modules) as follows: